 - pydy >= 0.3.0

-If you are installing on Linux or Mac, the easiest way to get started is to install Anaconda (or Miniconda) and use conda to install opty and any desired optional dependencies from the Conda Forge channel, e.g.:
+The easiest way to install opty is to first install Anaconda (or Miniconda) and use the conda package manager to install opty and any desired optional dependencies from the Conda Forge channel, e.g. opty:

-If you are using Windows or want a custom installation of any of the dependencies, e.g. Ipopt, you must first install Ipopt along with it’s headers.
+If you want a custom installation of any of the dependencies, e.g. Ipopt, you must first install Ipopt along with it’s headers.
 For example, on Debian based systems you can use the package manager:

 $ sudo apt-get install coinor-libipopt1v5 coinor-libipopt-dev